Romans 3:31 Do we then overthrow the law by this faith? By no means! May it never be, on the contrary, we uphold the law.

 What does the text say?

 The word “overthrow” is Strong’s G2673, καταργοῦμεν/katargoumen in the Greek.
-This is the word that Paul wrote to tell the whole world what the Law of God is not.
-It is defined by Thayer’s Greek Lexicon as: to cause to cease, put an end to, do away with, annul, abolish; This is what Paul says the Law of God is not.
+This is the word that Paul wrote to tell the whole world what the Law is not.
+Katargoumen is defined by Thayer’s Greek Lexicon as: to cause to cease, put an end to, do away with, annul, abolish; This is what the Apostle Paul says the Law of God given through Moses is not.

 What then becomes of the Law?